 Enterprise (Virtual Desktop Infrastructure) VDI: This, according to Hewlett Packard Enterprise, is the original intent behind HCI.
 HCI brings forth deduplication and compression of storage, which both act as a “key technology that enables the use of persistent desktops in a VDI environment.”

 Private Cloud: HCI delivers the onsite cloud with the benefits of the public cloud, including the flexibility and accessibility benefits.
 Since HCI deploys the private cloud onsite, network administrators have the ability to monitor and control their network while non-IT employees can easily access the private cloud.

-Multi-Access Edge Computing (MEC) and the Internet of Things (IoT): VMware boldly states that “hyper-convergence at the edge is the new IoT model for success.”
+Edge computing and the Internet of Things (IoT): VMware boldly states that “hyper-convergence at the edge is the new IoT model for success.”
 Deploying HCI at microdata centers enables advanced technology, such as IoT, to connect to the edge of a network as HCI increases scalability and flexibility of the edge network.